 Comprehensive Treatments for Cardiogenic Shock

 The goal of treatment for cardiogenic shock is to restore blood pressure and heart function as quickly as possible to minimize the damage to the patient’s heart and other organs.
 Treatments often may begin in an emergency setting, with oxygen assistance and IV fluids to increase blood pressure or heart function.

 Depending on the cause of cardiogenic shock some patients may be prescribed medications as a first stage of treatment to stabilize the hearts function.
-When more advanced medical intervention is needed our Cardiogenic Shock Team can provide patients with the full scope of mechanical circulatory support devices to either temporarily support the heart as it recovers, or as a bridge to surgical intervention to correct the problem within your heart.
-Short-term mechanical circulatory devices used by our team of physicians to treat cardiogenic shock include:
+When more advanced medical intervention is needed, our Cardiogenic Shock Team can provide patients with the full scope of mechanical circulatory devices to either temporarily support the heart as it recovers or as a bridge to surgical intervention to correct the problem within your heart.
+Short-term mechanical cardiac pumps used by our team of physicians to treat cardiogenic shock include:

 - Impella® — The Impella 5.0 heart pump is used as a short team device to stabilize the heart function and provide pumping support until further surgical intervention can be performed.

 - Extracorporeal Membrane Oxygenation (ECMO) — ECMO is used to quickly stabilize patients in cardiogenic shock by supporting cardiac function.
 ECMO can be used until functional recovery has occurred or until the patient stabilizes to receive further treatment.

 - LifeSPARC™ — This short-term heart pump provides a steady supply of oxygenated blood to the body’s organs while decompressing the left ventricle to reduce how hard the heart needs to work.